Mauretania Tingitana: History

 After the death in 40 AD of Ptolemy of Mauretania, the last Ptolemaic ruler of the Kingdom of Mauretania, in about 44 AD Roman Emperor Claudius annexed the kingdom to the Roman Empire and partitioned it into two Roman provinces: Mauretania Tingitana and Mauretania Caesariensis.
 The Mulucha (Moulouya River), located around 60 km west of modern Oran, Algeria, became the border separating them.

-The Roman occupation did not extend very far into the continent.
-In the far west, the southern limit of imperial rule was Volubilis, which was ringed with military camps such as Tocolosida slightly to the south east and Ain Chkour to the north-west, and a fossatum or defensive ditch, or commonly known as a trench.
-On the Atlantic coast Sala Colonia was protected by another ditch and a rampart and a line of watchtowers.
+The Roman occupation did not extend very deep into the Maghreb's interiors.
+In the west, the southern limit of Roman imperial rule was Volubilis, which was ringed with military camps such as Tocolosida slightly to the southeast and Ain Chkour to the north-west, and a fossatum or defensive ditch, or commonly known as a trench.
+On the Atlantic coast, Sala Colonia Salé, Morocco was protected by another ditch and a rampart and a line of watchtowers.

-This was not a continuous line of fortifications: there is no evidence of a defensive wall like the one that protected the turbulent frontier in Britain at the other extremity of the Roman Empire.
+This was not a continuous line of fortifications: there is no evidence of a defensive wall, such as the one which protected the turbulent frontier in Britain at the other extremity of the Roman Empire.
 Rather, it was a network of forts and ditches that seems to have functioned as a filter.
-The limes – the word from which the English word “limit” is derived – protected the areas that were under direct Roman control by funnelling contacts with the interior through the major settlements, regulating the links between the nomads and transhumants with the towns and farms of the occupied areas.
+The limes – the word from which the English word “limit” is derived – protected the areas that were under direct Roman control by funnelling contacts with the interior through the major settlements, regulating the links between the nomads and transhumants, with the towns and farms of the occupied areas.

-The same people lived on both sides of these limes, although the population was quite small.
-Volubilis had perhaps twenty thousand inhabitants at most in the second century.
-On the evidence of inscriptions, only around ten to twenty per cent of them were of European origin, mainly Spanish; the rest were local.
+The same people lived on both sides of these limes, although the population of Volubilis was rather small.
+Volubilis had perhaps 20,000 inhabitants during the second century.
+On the evidence of inscriptions, around 10-20 percent of them were of European origin, mainly Iberian; the rest of the inscriptions were local to the city.